Queen Bess Island Wildlife Refuge: History

-Queen Bess Island Wildlife Refuge is located on Queen Bess Island, three miles northeast of Grand Isle State Park, on Grand Isle.

-Current

-In 2019 the Louisiana Wildlife and Fisheries Commission approved a resolution designating the island a state refuge.
+In 2019, the Louisiana Wildlife and Fisheries Commission approved a resolution designating the island a state refuge.
 Through the Deepwater Horizon restoration project, funded by settlement funds, island restoration was completed in February 2020 in time for the nesting season.
 The refuge is the fourth largest brown pelican colony in the state.
 The island was only slightly damaged by Tropical Storm Cristobal.